-The food supplied for the athletes at an Olympic Village needs to cater for a diversity of sports, cultures, ages and special dietary needs.
+The food supplied for the athletes at an Olympic Village needs to cater to a diversity of sports, cultures, ages and special dietary needs.
 Below is some information about the Olympic Village food service and menu for the Games in Rome 1960.
 We have more pages about Olympic Village nutrition with links to information about the food supplied at other Olympic Games.

 1960 Rome Dining Halls

 At the Rome Olympics in 1960, service in the Dining Hall was like that at a restaurant.
 Tables were set by waiters, who also put out glasses with water carafes and serviettes.
 Crockery and cutlery were collected once meals were finished.